 It’s spring, and time to get out and live a little!
 These six spring experiences are your don’t-miss bucket list destinations in Gatlinburg.

 The breathtaking synchronous fireflies of the Great Smoky Mountains National Park define “unforgettable”!
 The park is home to rare fireflies that coordinate their flashing lights as a group, creating pulsing patterns.
 This magical show takes place for only two weeks each year, between late May and mid-June.
 To see the sparkling display, reserve a spot with the National Park Service.
-(For 2021, the NPS is holding a lottery for its limited firefly viewing spots, to ensure distancing.
-Plan ahead and contact the NPS today!)

 If your bucket list includes heart-pumping action, hit the rapids.
 Rafting in the Smokies features not only rafting but also a ropes course, climbing wall and ziplines.
 Nantahala Outdoor Center has rafting, ziplining, tubing and kayaking.
 Smoky Mountain Rafting’s combo package offers rafting and ziplining, and they also offer kayaking and “extreme whitewater” rafting.